Seal of Dane County County of Dane

 Week 5: Mini Spectacular Senses

 We will be using our five senses to explore all things outdoors, finding the slippery, slimy, rough, and soft throughout our journeys.
 Through different habitats, we will let our senses take us on new adventures!
-This camp includes a senses program at Olbrich Botanical Gardens and a campfire cookout meal on Friday.
+This camp includes a senses program at the Madison School Farm and a campfire lunch cookout.

 NEW!
 Week 6: Nature Stories

 We are getting our campers outdoors to learn about all the recreation opportunities available at your parks.
 Campers will practice biking, fishing, disc golf, and more.
-There will be a field trip to Keva on Friday to engage in more outdoor sports.
+There will be an outdoor adventure field trip.

 Calling all nature heros!
 It is time to unite together and make a positive impact on our natural world.
 This week will be filled with short service projects, recycled art project, seed collecting, and a trip to the Dane County Landfill to learn more about how we impact the earth.